L2G/mutant/README.md

 WARNING
 =======

-The code in this repo (https://github.com/L2G/mutant) is HIGHLY EXPERIMENTAL at this time.
-It is hard-wired to use threading instead of forking.
+The code in this repo (https://github.com/L2G/mutant) is HIGHLY EXPERIMENTAL at this time (see the note below about threading).
 Please take care in using it if you are unfamiliar with it.
 DO NOT rely on it for production or mission-critical applications.

 ----